-The First Subdivision Map of Atherton Heights - With Price List!
+The First Subdivision Map of Atherton Heights - With 2 Price Lists and Annotations!

 Rare Subdivision Sales map for Atherton Heights, in Atherton, California, dated May 1937, prepared for Hare, Breweer and Clark, Inc., the owners and subdividers of Atherton Heights.
 The map includes topographical features, lot details and some landscape information.

-Includes a price list dated June 1, 1937, listing the lot prices for 21 lots, two of which are shown as sold.
+Includes 2 price lists dated June 1, 1937, listing the lot prices for 21 lots, one showing three lots sold (beginning of the month) and one showing 10 lots sold.
 The average home price in Atherton Heights in 2017 was $18.5 Million.